S3 method for class 'densities'

 a character vector specifying which observed statistics to plot.
 Options include

-for kernel density estimates.
-Defaults to"hist"
+"hist"for histograms and"kde"for kernel density estimates.
+Defaults to"hist".- interval_obs, interval_pred

 logicals; if

-, error bars for observed data and shaded contours for predicted data are drawn, respectively.
+TRUEandxcontains a column namedEstimate, error bars for observed data and shaded contours for predicted data are drawn, respectively.

 Details